 Flow Yoga.
 Yin Yoga.
 Beginner’s Yoga

 Flow Yoga is an active style of yoga that strengthens muscles, increases mobility, improves tone and brings about a deep sense of relaxation in the nervous system.
-This has been my daily practice for years and is a mindful dance of movement and breath.
-Suited to those with some yoga experience or more physically able practitioners.
+This has been my daily practice for years come and is a mindful dance of movement and breath including core cultivation.
+Suited to those with some yoga experience (experienced beginner) or more physically able practitioners.
 Ask me if you are unsure if this class is for you.

-Yoga Basics is a simple beginners class where we review the foundations of yoga practice each week.
-Healthy breathing, movements of the spine, basic postures and a focus on a different group of poses each week e.g balances.
-Completing my Yoga Fundamentals Beginner’s course is a recommended.
+Yoga Basics: Beginners is a simple slow paced class where we review the foundations of yoga practice each week.
+Healthy breathing, movements of the spine, basic postures and a focus on key foundation poses.
+You will be guided through a balanced daily sequence with 3 variations of the practice: standing poses, back bending, and forward folding.
+Home practice sheets of all 4 sequences will be provided.
+Completing my Yoga Fundamentals Beginner’s course is recommended.

 Passes activate at first class.
 Passes will automatically activate two weeks from purchase date.
 No transfers or credits.
 Extensions may be given if Yoga East cancels classes.